YiLi98317/UI_Training/README.md

-react blog
 mui
 js vs jsx
-reuse
 poster in react < 20 line
-props
+how to add same component in react